-Craft a truly unique floral card Using our above tips on pressing flowers, you can create a beautiful card with a 3D-effect and delicate scent.
-We love the option of pairing blooms with dried greens like the image here, or by colour-matching your card and envelope for an elegant finish.
+Craft a truly unique floral card using pressed flowers, and if you're feeling really creative, you could turn it into a 3D-effect or add a delicate scent.
+We love the option of pairing blooms with dried foliage at Christmas, or by colour-matching your card and envelope for a statement birthday card.
 Make sure you use a heavy cardstock - 250gsm and above is best, to avoid the flowers warping the card - and a glue that dries clear to make the most of your design.

 Tip: If you’re a perfectionist, grab a pair of tweezers to help you place small petals in just the right spot!

 Roses have long been hailed for their beautifying power, so why not harness this with your very own face elixir?
 Make use of your old roses by plucking off the petals and using them in a rosewater face mist.
 Soothing on the skin, simply spritz on during the morning and evening to benefit from the rose petals calming and anti-inflammatory properties, or make up a batch and gift to your nearest and dearest.

 How to make your own rosewater face mist

 To make rosewater, first, wash your petals to ensure they’re clean, then add to a large pot and cover with distilled water.
 Make sure you just pop enough in to cover the petals and no more, or you’ll dilute the mix!

 Then, simmer over a low heat for 20-30 minutes or until your petals have lost their colour and are beginning to break apart.
 Remove from the heat and strain into a glass jar before leaving to cool and covering.
 It’s that easy!